How-to guides

 - HDD: General volume

-- SSD_KMS, HDD_KMS: Additional encrypted volumes using Samsung Cloud Platform KMS (Key Management System) encryption keys
+- SSD_KMS, HDD_KMS: Additional encrypted volumes that use Samsung Cloud Platform KMS (Key Management System) encryption keys

-- Capacity must be entered as a multiple of 8 within the range 16 ~ 5,120
+- Capacity must be entered as a multiple of 8 within the range 16 to 5,120

 - After selecting Use, enter the storage’s purpose and capacity

-- Select the storage type and then enter the capacity (refer to Block Storage Creation for details on each Block Storage type)
+- Select a storage type and then enter the capacity (see Block Storage 생성하기 for details on each Block Storage type)

-- Capacity can be entered as a multiple of 8 within the range 16 ~ 5,120, and up to 9 can be created
+- Capacity can be entered as a multiple of 8 within the range 16 to 5,120, and up to 9 can be created

-Redundancy Configuration Select Redundancy Configuration Status - If redundancy configuration is used, the DB instance is configured as Active DB and Standby DB
+Redundant configuration Select Redundancy configuration status - When redundancy configuration is used, the DB instance is set up as an Active DB and a Standby DB

-Network > Common Settings Required Network settings where servers generated by the service are installed - Select if you want to apply the same settings to all servers being installed
+Network > Common Settings Required Network settings where servers generated by the service are installed - Select when you want to apply the same settings to all installed servers

 - Select a pre‑created VPC, Subnet, IP, and Public NAT

 - The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
 If you check Use, you can select from reserved IPs in the VPC product’s Public IP.
-For more information, see Create Public IP
+For more details, see Public IP 생성하기

-Network > Server-specific Settings Required Network settings where servers generated by the service are deployed - Select if you want to apply different settings per installed server
+Network > Server-specific Settings Required Network settings for servers created by the service - Select when you want to apply different settings for each installed server

 - Select a pre‑created VPC, Subnet, IP, and Public NAT

 - The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If Use is checked, you can select from reserved IPs in the VPC product’s Public IP.
-For more information, see Create Public IP.
+Use when checked, you can select a reserved IP from the VPC product’s Public IP.
+For more details, see Public IP 생성하기

-IP Access Control Select Service Access Policy Settings - Since the access policy is set for the IP entered on the page, a separate Security Group policy setting is not required
+IP access control Selection Service Access Policy Configuration - Since the access policy is set for the IP entered on the page, you do not need to configure a separate Security Group policy

 - To delete an entered IP, click the x button next to the entered IP

-Maintenance Period Select DB Maintenance Period - Use to set day of week, start time, and duration
+maintenance period Select Database maintenance window - If you select Use, set the day of week, start time, and duration

-- It is recommended to set a maintenance period for stable DB management.
-Patch work will be performed at the set time, causing service interruption.
+- It is recommended to set a maintenance window for stable management of the DB.
+Patch operations will be performed at the scheduled time, causing service interruption

-- Database configuration required information input Enter or select the required information in the area.
+- Please enter or select the required information in the Enter required database configuration information area.

-Category Required or notDetailed description Database Service Name Required Database Management Unit Name - Start with an uppercase English letter and use English characters, input 1~15
+Category required statusDetailed description Database service name Required Database management unit name - Starts with an uppercase English letter and uses English characters, input 1 ~ 15

-Database name > Default Required Server name applied when installing DB - Starts with an English letter, and using English letters, numbers, and special characters (
+Database name > default Required Server name applied during DB installation - must start with an English letter and consist of English letters, numbers, and special characters (

-Database name > Add Required Server name applied when installing DB - Select Use, then enter the name of the Database to install.
-It must start with an English letter, and be entered using English letters, numbers, and special characters (
+Database name > Add Required Server name applied during DB installation - After selecting use, enter the Database name to install.
+It must start with an English letter, and using English letters, numbers, and special characters (

 - For each Database, the drive where data is stored can be selected from the drives added in Service Type > Block Storage

-- Adding Databases is only possible in the Enterprise version, up to a maximum of 100
+- Adding Databases is only possible in the Enterprise edition, and up to 100 can be added

 Database username Required DB user name - An account with the same name is also created on the OS